phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 ## Installation

-In order to add this PhoneGap Plugin into your app:
+In order to add this plugin into your app:
 ```
 $ cordova plugin add https://github.com/mdc-ux-team/estimote-beacons-phonegap-plugin-for-android
 ```